|Read more about the history of your Metro Parks in "Steps in Time," the 90-year history book published by UA Press.

 Akron-Summit County Public Library

 In 1917, just one year after Congress created the National Park Service, the Ohio General Assembly passed legislation that allowed for the formation of metropolitan park districts.
-The Akron Metropolitan Park District (now Metro Parks, Serving Summit County) was established December 31, 1921.
+The Akron Metropolitan Park District (now Summit Metro Parks) was established December 31, 1921.

 The early Board of Park Commissioners – which included Goodyear Tire & Rubber Company founder Frank A. Seiberling – hired famed landscape architects the Olmsted brothers: John Charles and Frederick Law, Jr. Their father, Frederick Law Olmsted, had designed major parks across the country, including New York’s Central Park and Boston Common.